dddrrreee/cs240lx-25spr/labs/10-pmu/README.md

  2. `1-pmu-test.c`: this uses the event counters to also count instructions and the number of stalls.

-As you can see there's a lot of repetitive code for measuring, so the next test uses a template to wrap this up:
+    Puzzle: can you rewrite this code so we get cleaner measurements?

 ```
     pmu_enable(0, PMU_inst_cnt);